 Anthony Moffa joined the University of Maine School of Law as a visiting associate professor in the fall of 2016.
-In 2019, he was hired as an associate professor of law.
+In 2019, he assumed his current role as an associate professor of law.
 Professor Moffa’s research and writing focuses on the legal tools available to combat the policy challenge of global climate change, drawing on the fields of environmental law, administrative law, criminal law, property law, and international law.

 Prior to joining the Maine Law faculty, Professor Moffa served in the General Counsel’s Office of the U.S. Environmental Protection Agency.
 He also clerked for Judge F. Dennis Saylor IV on the United States District Court for the District of Massachusetts and Judge Kermit Lipez on the United States Court of Appeals for the First Circuit in Portland.